awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

     # Try to login with the pending secret, if it succeeds, return
     conn = get_connection(get_secret_dict(service_client, arn, "AWSPENDING", token))
     if conn:
         # This is where the lambda will validate the user's permissions.
-Uncomment/modify the below lines to
+Modify the below lines to
         # tailor these validations to your needs
         try:
             with conn.cursor() as cur: